 GPDR tips for small business is the key topic of this article.

-In the past few months, I have investigated GDPR in-depth, mostly in the context of data management.
-Also, my focus lay on large organizations, as I work in a large bank.
-I even wrote an e-book on a strategy that would help a business comply with GDPR.
-But believe it or not, I’ve realized that I also needed to do something about my own small (freelance consulting) business only a couple of days ago.
-I have a few opt-in forms on my website and an e-mail list of a few hundred people.
-My Privacy Policy was written quite a while ago and needed some serious revision.
+In the past few months, I have investigated GDPR in-depth, mainly in the context of data management.
+Also, my focus lies on large organizations, as I work in a large bank.
+I even wrote an e-book on a strategy to help a business comply with GDPR.
+But believe it or not, I realized I also needed to do something about my small (freelance consulting) business only a few days ago.
+I have a few opt-in forms on my website and an email list of a few hundred people.
+My Privacy Policy was written quite a while ago and needed severe revision.

 In this blog, I have summed up the top 5 GDPR tips for small businesses based on what I did myself in the context of my own business.
 Are you a blogger, run an online webshop, or own a different small business, keep reading and getting in action!

-1. Think about what kind of personal data do you have and where it is stored.
+1. Think about what kind of personal data you have and where it is stored.

 It would help if you also thought about the location of this data.
-You are probably using hosting services for your website or using some cloud applications (e-mail marketing software, such as Mailchimp) for gathering and keeping your client information.
+You probably use hosting services for your website or some cloud applications (email marketing software, such as Mailchimp) for gathering and keeping your client information.
 Excel sheets with your client’s names and addresses should also be considered, even if you have only saved it as a draft on your personal laptop.

-As soon as you know exactly what data you have and where it is located, it is time to take the next step and update your privacy policy.
+As soon as you know precisely what data you have and where it is located, it is time to take the next step and update your privacy policy.

 2. Update your privacy policy.

 It doesn’t matter whether you already have a privacy policy or not.
 You should either update the existing one or create a new one.
-If you collect leads (possibly by offering free content), send out marketing emails or newsletters, or have contact forms that require filling in personal data, you can search for some standard policies on the Internet.
-Various websites offer free policies; some require you to answer a few questions first to set up a policy that fits your activities.
+Suppose you collect leads (possibly by offering free content), send out marketing emails or newsletters, or have contact forms that require filling in personal data.
+In that case, you can search for some standard policies online.
+Various websites offer free policies; some need you to answer a few questions first to set up a policy that fits your activities.

 For my website DataCrossroads.nl, I used a combination of several sources for my privacy policy.
-I would definitely recommend you to check out the following websites:
+I would recommend you check out the following websites:

 When updating your policy, the following aspects are critical, so pay some special attention to them: